yssl/PACERs/README.md

   --run-only            When specified, run each target program without build.
-                        You may use it when you want change USER_INPUT without build. if the programming language of source files does not require build process, CoassignViewer
+                        You may use it when you want change USER_INPUT without build. if the programming language of source files does not require build process, PACERs
                         automatically skips the build process without
                         specifying this option.
   --assignment-alias ASSIGNMENT_ALIAS